HarryDotMYx/HarryDotMYx/README.md

 # About Me:
-Greetings!, I am PG MOHD AZHAN FIKRI,  Guy Malaysian who has no knowledge of Computer Science or any expertise in the IT World.<br>
+Greetings!, I am PG MOHD AZHAN FIKRI, A guy Malaysian who has no knowledge of Computer Science or any expertise in the IT World.<br>
 My area of focus lies within "Any Team", which I believe to be the quintessential discipline.

 # From?